Jack Benny: Where’s your Christmas spirit?

 Today, the Harris-Faye collection resides in the Carnegie Heritage and Arts Center of Greene County, located at 110 E. Vincennes St., Linton, IN 47441.
 The building is mostly a shop for local art, and the collection is tucked away in its own corner.
 Luckily it is free to view the Harris-Faye collection, and there is ample street parking available.
 The usual hours of operation are Thurs-Fri 12-4, Sat 12-4.

-Although the Phil Harris Celebrity Weekend is no more, as both Phil and his close friend who carried on the tradition have passed away, the Phil Harris Golf course still stands at Indiana 54, Linton, IN 47441.
+Although the Phil Harris Celebrity Weekend is no more, as both Harris and his close friend who carried on the tradition have passed away, the Phil Harris Golf course still stands at Indiana 54, Linton, IN 47441.
 The county now owns and operates the Phil Harris Scholarship Tournament.